root-project/web/manual/fitting/index.md

    Double_t par[9];
 {% endhighlight %}

 When fitting simple functions, such as a Gaussian, the initial values of the parameters are automatically computed.
-In the more complicated case of the sum of 3 Gaussian functions, the initial values of parameters must be set.
+In the more complicated case of the sum of three Gaussian functions, the initial values of parameters must be set.
 In this particular case, the initial values are taken from the result of the individual fits.

 {% highlight C++ %}
 // Fit each function and add it to the list of functions.